BogdanSV/squeeze_associations/README.md

 2. To be determined ;)

 ## Be aware
-This is not fully tested, so issues could occur for various scenarios!!
+This is not fully tested, so unexpected issues could occur!!

 ## TODO